mtmodesti/mtmodesti/README.md

 Welcome to my github profile!

-- 🔭 I’m currently working on my persoanl projects and looking for a initial job as a junior frontend developer, you can check all of it in my personal website: www.marcelomodesti.com - or also you can check my repos here if you wanna see the codes.
+- 🔭 I’m currently working on my persoanl projects and looking for a initial job as a junior frontend developer, you can check all of it in my repos here if you wanna see the codes.

 - 🌱 I’m currently learning backend skills as a backend student.
 Abilities like CRUD's projects in Node.js, TDD with jest as well Python and Django.